opennetworkinglab/aether-docs/onramp/start.rst

    you will not need to modify the latter.
 Note that the ``vars`` directory contains several variants of ``main.yml``, where we think of each as specifying a *blueprint* for a different configuration of Aether.
-The default ``main.yml`` (which is the same as ``main-quickstart.yml``) gives the blueprint for the Quick Start deployment described in this section; we'll substitute the other blueprints in later sections.
+The default ``main.yml`` (which is equivalent to ``main-quickstart.yml``, except with non-default settings commented out) gives the blueprint for the Quick Start deployment described in this section.
+We'll substitute the other blueprints in later sections.

 4. File ``hosts.ini`` (host inventory) is Ansible's way of specifying the set of servers (physical or virtual) that Ansible targets with